akkadotnet/akka.net/docs/community/whats-new/akkadotnet-v1.5-upgrade-advisories.md

 }
 ```

+To deploy this upgrade:

+1. Take your cluster offline and
+2. Roll out the changes with the new version of Akka.NET installed and these HOCON changes.

+It should less than 10 seconds to fully migrate over to the new format and the Akka.Cluster.Sharding system will continue to start normally while it takes place.

 > [!NOTE]
 > If you don't run Akka.Cluster.Sharding with `remember-entities=on` normally then _there is no need to turn it on here_.